ApprenticeAI/frapy/docs/intro/install.rst

 See :ref:`tut-venv` on how to create your virtual environment.

-Once you have created a virtual environment, you can install Scrapy inside it with ``pip``, just like any other Python package.
+Once you have created a virtual environment, you can install Frapy inside it with ``pip``, just like any other Python package.
 (See :ref:`platform-specific guides <intro-install-platform-notes>` below for non-Python dependencies that you may need to install beforehand).